ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 &nbsp;

 #### Gen Ed
-- Pick one you need, go on rate my professor and make sure they have &nbsp;
+- Pick one you need, go on rate my professor and make sure they have a good score and a decent class schedule &nbsp;

 ## :snowflake: Freshman Winter Break Tips